Using Remote Desktop to reach the Physics computer systems.

 It is frequently useful to be able to use the Physics computer system when you are not actually in Cardwell Hall.
 The best tool for this job is the Windows Remote Desktop (sometimes also called "Terminal Services").
 Remote Desktop allows you to log into the Physics system and displays a complete Windows desktop on your local computer.
 When used in full-screen mode, the Remote Desktop session is practically indistinguishable from actually sitting in front of a real, physical Physics computer.

-All modern versions of Windows come with the Remote Desktop client installed.
-It's most universally found in the Start Menu in the Accessories group.
+All modern versions of Windows come with the Remote Desktop client installed (Apple and Linux clients are available, as well).
+Just search for "remote" in the Search box.
 If you use Remote Desktop often, you might want to create a desktop shortcut or pin the program to the Taskbar.

 RDP Resources Tab - Click To Enlarge